Alexandro-Biz24/Optimization-modeling/README.md

-# Optimization-modeling

-## Linear Programming & Simplex Algorithm
+# Linear Programming & Simplex Algorithm
 This project implements the simplex method to solve linear optimization problems using Python and SciPy.

 **Project description**